octokit/graphql.js/README.md

 try {
   const result = await graphql(query);
 } catch (error) {
+  if (error instanceof GraphqlResponseError) {
+    // do something with the error, allowing you to detect a graphql response error,
+    // compared to accidentally catching unrelated errors.
+  }

-  // server responds with
+  // server responds with an object like the following (as an example)
+  // class GraphqlResponseError {
-  // {
+  //  "headers": {
+  //    "status": "403",
+  //  },
   //  "data": null,
   //  "errors": [{
   //   "message": "Field 'bioHtml' doesn't exist on type 'User'",